LinkFive/flutter-in_app_purchases_paywall/packages/in_app_purchases_intl/README.md

 PaywallLocalizations.of(context)!.nweek(4)
 ```

-Or **be confident** and use our helper class to avoid handling null-safety.
+Or **be confident** and use our helper class to use en as the fallback when the language is not
+supported.

 ```
 PaywallL10NHelper.of(context).weekly